How Cocaine Abuse Affects Families Through Generations

 Cocaine is a highly addictive stimulant drug that can be snorted, smoked, or injected by users.
-It is commonly understood that cocaine abuse comes with a range of negative consequences for both casual users and individuals completely dependent upon this substance.
+It is commonly understood that a cocaine addiction comes with a range of negative consequences for both casual users and individuals who are completely dependent upon this substance.
 For decades, researchers have studied the specific impact of cocaine use by pregnant mothers on the fetus.
 It is well-known that any drug use by an expectant mother can damage the baby.
 However, a new study shows that cocaine abuse by the father of a child can harm a baby before it is born, as well.
+Sometimes, people are unsure about the effects of substances like cocaine.
+They may assume that drugs only impact them.
+But, this just isn’t the truth.
+Actually, not only does cocaine dependence affect those who are using the substance, but it also has a major impact on the children of these individuals.

 How Does Cocaine Abuse in Fathers Affect Children in Utero?